Student Self Service

 Fall, Spring, or Summer - 15 hours

 Undergraduate academic advising assists students in their pursuit of educational plans and programs which will aid them in fulfilling their major or degree requirements and/or prepare them for a career.
 Academic advising is available for students in all three colleges: College of Arts and Sciences, College of Professional Sciences, and the Williams College of Business.
 Undeclared students, Natural Sciences and Biology freshmen in the College of Arts and Sciences are advised by academic advisors in the Academic Advising Center located on the fifth floor of Conaton Learning Commons, 515 A-E. Undeclared students in the Williams College of Business are advised by designated academic advisors in that college.
 Students with declared majors in all colleges are advised by department chairs or designated faculty advisors in the departments of the college.
-Adult, weekend degree, and evening students are advised through the Office for Adult, Weekend & Evening Students (AWE) or through their departments.
+Adult students are advised through the APEX office or through their academic department.